 Everyone loves a freebie.
 The problem with many free resource sites is that you are often inundated with so much unusable garbage that it’s hard not to feel like you are wasting your time.
-Below is a collection of design resources that I have personally found useful as an e-Learning, web, and graphic designer.
+Below is a collection of free eLearning design resources that I have personally found useful as an e-Learning, web, and graphic designer.

 Free Stock Photography Photo Sites

 When I say “stock photography” you’re probably picturing a multiethnic group of models dressed in business casual in a radiant glass-walled office gathering around a laptop laughing at some ambiguous pie chart.
 If that’s your flavor, then Shutterstock, iStock, Depositphotos will be wonderful for you.
 Personally, I get a bit bored with the perfection.
 I look for photos that don’t scream “STOCK.”

 With enough digging, you can find some unique and "un-stocky" photography on Shutterstock, but it’s not easy and it’s definitely not free.
 Here are a few sites that may not be your first choice when looking for a specific subject, but you might find something dynamic that will add real visual appeal to your e-Learning design.